libhal-google/libhal.github.io/mkdocs/architecture.md

 the memory footprint of the `callback` small.
 In most cases, setting an callback is something that is either done once or done very infrequently, and thus does not get much of a benefit from higher performance function calls.

+## A.20 Why functions that setup events do not return `hal::status`

+Functions like `hal::can::on_receive()` and `hal::interrupt_pin::on_trigger()`
+return void and not `hal::status` like other APIs.
+Thus these functions cannot return an error and are considered "infallible".
+There infallibility guarantee makes constructing drivers using these interfaces easier.
+It also eliminates the need for drivers to concern themselves with handling errors from these APIs.

+This guarantee is easily made, because having any one of these APIs fail IS A bug and not something that a developer should or could be responsible with handling.
+These APIs MUST be implemented as target library peripheral drivers because setting interrupts is something that only target and processor libraries can do.
+Setting up and configuring interrupts is only possible if the processor supports it.
+Being apart of a target library means that they know exactly the set of possible configurations that are allowed.
+This also means that constructing a target peripheral with interrupt customization can be include compile time checks as well.